rvedotrc/HYF-CPH-Git/week1/homework.md

 ## Exercise 2

 You have hopefully recieved a review on your last week html-css homework.
-If you submitted it later into the week, you might not have a review yet, in that case, please reach out in `#need-a-review`.
+If you submitted it later into the week, you might not have a review yet, in that case - wait.
+Be faster next time :).
 If you submitted the homework too late, you are not entitled to a review, but you can still try and ask for one.

 1. go to your local copy of the class homework repo, `main` branch;